WHO IS SHANE DUTKA?

 I will say working with the agency showed me the process of starting with an idea, branding around it, and creating photography to bring the idea to life.

-Photography is everything when it comes to e-commerce, and that experience helped crystallize that concept in my head.
+Photography is everything when it comes to e-commerce and really the bedrock of a great website, and that experience helped crystallize that concept in my head.

 So, about an $8,000 marketing lesson learned via the school of hard knocks…